stanford-mse-125-2025/mse-125-2025-website/index.md

 Prerequisites:
+Math 51 or CME 100 or equivalent.

+Recommended Prerequisites:
-MS&E 120 or equivalent, and CS 106A or equivalent
+MS&E 120 or equivalent, CS 106A or equivalent.

 ## Course Staff

 [Mike Van Ness](https://mvanness354.github.io/blog/) (Instructor) (mvanness at stanford dot edu)

+- You can often find me at my desk on the second floor of Huang.

 Alex Patel (CA) (patel24 at stanford dot edu)